 Low-Latency RTSP Streaming

-Stream your Verkada cameras on your existing third-party applications or media players
+Stream your Verkada cameras on third-party applications or media players

-RTSP 1.0 is widely supported by vendors for interoperability but because it is an unencrypted protocol, proper network configuration is needed to secure the data.
-We recommend that you take the following steps to secure your camera network before enabling RTSP:
+RTSP 1.0 is widely supported by vendors for interoperability, but because it is an unencrypted protocol, you need to configure the network to secure the data properly.

-2. Segregate your cameras onto a separate network, VLAN, or VPN that is not accessible from the Internet or other untrusted systems.
+2. Segregate your cameras onto a separate network, virtual local area network (VLAN), or virtual private network (VPN) inaccessible from the internet or other untrusted systems.

-3. If you use a 3rd-party cloud video integration, set up a VPN between the 3rd-party system and your camera network as the RTSP authentication and connection is not encrypted when streaming video.
+3. If you use a third-party cloud video integration, set up a VPN between the third-party system and your camera network, as the RTSP authentication and connection are not encrypted when streaming video.

 4. Configure your external/edge firewall to drop RTSP traffic (port 8554).